nrfconnect/sdk-nrf/tests/crypto/README.rst

 .. include:: /includes/build_and_run_test.txt

 There are multiple ways to build the tests.
-See :ref:`nrf_security` for additional information about configuring the Nordic Security Module.
+See :ref:`nrf_security` for additional information about configuring the nRF Security subsystem.
 You can use the following configuration files to build the test in a specific setup:

 * :file:`overlay-cc3xx.conf` uses hardware acceleration using the Arm CryptoCell accelerator (for cryptography and entropy for random number generation).